BRISCOE GROUP LIMITED

 The composition of the Board shall include a minimum of two Independent Directors (as defined below).

 In order for a Director to be considered an Independent Director, the Board has determined that he or she must not be an executive of the Company, and must not have a Disqualifying Relationship as described under the Listing Rules.
-The Company follows the independence guidelines of the Listing Rules.
+The Company follows the Listing Rules and independence guidelines of the NZX Corporate Governance Code.

 The Board will review the status of a Director’s independence when it becomes aware of any information that indicates that the Director may have a material relationship with the Company.